 Have you ever wondered about human nature—who we are, why we act as we do, how we change over time, and what makes us unique?
 Am I a personal subject (a mind) or merely an object (a body)?
 Are our actions freely chosen or determined?
 Are we governed more by reason or emotion?
 Are we influenced more by heredity (nature) or environment (nurture)?
 Is the difference between humans and animals merely quantitative or truly qualitative?
 Is human nature basically good or basically evil?
 Are we limited by our past or called by our future?

 Do you like to solve problems or analyze data?
 Do you enjoy helping people?
 Are you fascinated by human thoughts, emotions, and behaviors?
 Would you like to prepare for a career in mental health, such as psychology, counseling, social work, or marriage and family therapy?
-Or might you wish to develop skills in pursuit of a related career in education, business, law, health care, or human services?
+Or might you wish to develop skills in pursuit of a related career in human service, health care, education, business, or law?

 If any of this sounds interesting to you, you may wish to join us as a Psychology major at Ave Maria University!

-1. Psychology is one of the largest majors at Ave Maria University, with nearly 90 declared majors.
+1. Psychology is one of the largest majors at Ave Maria University, with around 90 declared majors and numerous declared minors.

-2. Psychology Senior Internships are in place with Catholic Charities, the David Lawrence Center (community mental health), and St. Matthew’s House (homelessness recovery), and additional affiliations are being developed.
+2. Psychology Senior Internships are available with Catholic Charities of Collier County (direct assistance), the David Lawrence Center (community mental health addiction recovery and prevention education), Community Pregnancy Clinics (unplanned pregnancy services), and Naples Equestrian Challenge (equine-assisted therapy), and additional affiliations are being developed.

 3. Students interested in Sport Psychology have had the opportunity to meet with sport psychology staff of the Boston Red Sox and Minnesota Twins during Spring Training baseball in the Florida Grapefruit League.